Idealgewicht beim Hund – Warum es so wichtig ist und wie du es erkennst

 4. Why do many dogs become overweight?

-Many dogs gain weight over time without noticing it because they eat too much or exercise too little.
+Many dogs gain weight unnoticed over time because they eat too much or get too little exercise.
 Common causes of obesity include:

-🍖 Too many treats & leftovers – Dogs are often overfed with additional snacks.
+🍖 Too many treats & table scraps – Dogs are often overfed with extra snacks.

-🏡 Too little exercise – Many dogs do not get enough exercise in their daily lives.
+🏡 Too little exercise – Many dogs do not get enough daily exercise.

-🥘 Wrong amount of food – Many owners feed too large portions or high-calorie food.
+🥘 Incorrect food quantity – Many owners feed too large portions or calorie-rich food.

-🐕🦺 Castration – The metabolism slows down after castration, so the amount of food must be adjusted.
+🐕🦺 Neutering – Metabolism slows down after neutering, so food intake must be adjusted.

-🩺 Health causes – Diseases such as hypothyroidism can contribute to obesity.
+🩺 Health issues – Diseases like hypothyroidism can contribute to obesity.

 ---